Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 The following variant of Shearer's lemma for this non-product setting is a special case of a result that was proved (in equivalent forms) by Barthe, Cordero-Erausquin, Ledoux, and Maurey~\cite[Proposition~21]{BartheCLM11} and by Caputo and Salez~\cite[Theorem~4]{CaputoS24}. \begin{theorem}[Variant of Shearer's inequality for random bijections] Let $\mathcal{X}$ be a set of size $N$.
 Let $Q_X = Q_{X_1,\ldots,X_N}$ be the uniform distribution over bijections from $[N]$ to $\mathcal{X}$, and let $P_X = P_{X_1,\ldots,X_N}$ be another distribution over such bijections.
 Let $\Qcal_1,\Qcal_2,\ldots,\Qcal_m$ be subsets of $[N]$, such that each $i \in [N]$ belongs to at most $k$ of them.
 Then

-where $P_{X_{\mathcal{U}}}$ is the distribution of the vector $X_{\mathcal{U}} := \left(X_i \mid i \in \mathcal{U} \right)$ with respect to $P$ (and analogously for $Q$). \end{theorem} Since the proofs of Theorem~\ref{thm:shearer-perm-intro} in~\cite{BartheCLM11,CaputoS24} are somewhat involved, we present an elementary proof of the theorem, albeit with a worse constant of $9$, in Appendix~\ref{app:shearer-perm}.
+where $P_{X_{\mathcal{U}}}$ is the distribution of $X_{\mathcal{U}} := \left(X_i \mid i \in \mathcal{U} \right)$ with respect to $P$ (and analogously for $Q$). \end{theorem} The derivation of Theorem~\ref{thm:shearer-perm-intro} from~\cite[Proposition~21]{BartheCLM11} and~\cite[Theorem~4]{CaputoS24} is presented in Appendix~\ref{sec:sub:Deduction}.
+Since the proofs of these two results are somewhat involved, we also present an elementary proof of the theorem, albeit with a worse constant of $9$, in Appendix~\ref{sec:sub:weaker-Shearer}.
 We note that the constant $2$ in the theorem cannot be improved to $1$, as there are examples in which the ratio between the two sides of the inequality is $\frac{N}{N-1}$.
 It is not known whether the constant $2$ is optimal in general.

 We derive from Theorem~\ref{thm:shearer-perm-intro} the following variant of the concentration inequality of Gavinsky, Lovett, Saks and Srinivasan for $k$-read families~\cite{GavinskyLSS15}, for the setting of bijections.